RyanDaDeng/laravel-google-recaptcha-v2/readme.md

 [![StyleCI][ico-styleci]][link-styleci]

-Welcome all tickets (features/questions/bugs/improvements), I will responded all tickets within 48 hours.
+Welcome all tickets (features/questions/bugs/improvements), I will respond to all tickets within 48 hours.

 This is a package for Google reCAPTCHA v2.